agsb/f2u/docs/Notes.md

 *still lots of english errors, please correct me*

+# 27/11/2022

+- when change to atmega328, need use a call in do_spm_short

+- rellocating some words, including Dr. Ting eForth picture numeric output word

+- avr-suite have a bug "relocation truncated to fit: R_AVR_13_PCREL against 'no symbol' linker error" hard to solve

 # 23/11/2022

 - Using MITC there is no IP.
-To preserve the reference to the next sequential return, when executing >R R@ R> the values are into/from the second cell of returning stack and the reference in the first cell is used as the next one to be executed.
+To preserve the next sequential reference, when executing >R R@ R>, the values are into/from the second cell of returning stack and the reference is keeped at the first cell to be executed.
       The effect is transparent to the user.

-- Review of compile, execute, literal.
+- Review of compile, execute, literal, as compile state words.

 - Most of code is precompiled, using references (labels), literals (valies), why ?
 To have a full assembled forth nucleous.

 # 16/11/2022